The Powers That Be

 Each Power is known by it’s three-letter designation (trigrammeton), and has a particular physical representation (with some variation) used in images.
 Although the physical form or aspect of a Power is completely unconstrained when inhabiting it’s own Realm, on the Physical Realm at least it will have at least the general aspect of its representation.
 Certain symbolic forms are also associated with individual Powers, used to mark their works and act as a short hand mnemonic and presentation of it’s divine capacity (e.g. “holy symbols”).

 There are scriptures and ancient legends that tell how the Powers, and their minions, once walked on Gaea interacting directly with the People, but later they established hierarchies of priests and clerics to act as intermediates and agents.
+With few exceptions, all political power was in the hands of one of the hierarchies.
 Any established settlement would be administered from the central Powerhouse / Temple by that Power’s senior cleric, or Hierarch.
 This arrangement did not by itself prohibit the establishment of small temples, chapels, fanes, or household altars to other Powers with greater or lesser compatibility with the principal Power.
 Eldarhaven has an almost unique tradition of political independence from any Power, and though two Powers Pel and Ela have temples within the town boundaries, neither of the two hierarchies have any ex officio sovereignty over the entire town.

 Many Powers have a Capital where his high priest, or Hierophant, makes his headquarters.